OAuth 2.0 Definitions and Process

 OAuth 2.0 Consent Flow Description

 The OAuth 2.0 consent flow used by VTScada is the Authentication code flow.
 In this flow, a VTScada server will direct a user agent to the OAuth 2.0 provider authorization endpoint.
-Once the resource owner is successfully authenticated, the OAuth 2.0 provider authorization endpoint will redirect the user agent to the VTScada server with a single use code.
+After the resource owner is successfully authenticated, the OAuth 2.0 provider authorization endpoint will redirect the user agent to the VTScada server with a single use code.
 This code can then be exchanged by the VTScada server for a pair of tokens by providing it to the OAuth 2.0 provider token endpoint.
 These tokens can then be used by VTScada to access to the resource for which the resource owner granted consent.
 Continued use of the resource by VTScada for services such as the alarm email system require a refresh token.

 In order to authenticate the user agent with the VTScada server, a VTScada client will first direct the user agent to the server.
 At this point, the server will establish information required to protect the different elements of the OAuth 2.0 consent flow when communicating with the OAuth 2.0 provider.
 This is an additional step prior to beginning the general OAuth 2.0 consent flow.